-- 1.04.03 To take account of the variations in these costs around the country, the Living Wage calculations define four regions, differentiating the MESL expenditure need for each. - 1.04.04 The four Living Wage regions are: - DublinDublin City & Suburbs, and other towns in Dublin County - Cities The City & Suburbs of Cork, Galway, Limerick & Waterford - Towns All towns with a population of 5,000 and above (excluding those towns in Dublin) - Rural / Rest of Ireland All towns & villages with a population of under 5,000 and all other rural areas - 1.04.05 To produce a single national rate, the results of the calculations for the four regions are averaged to produce a single rate for the country; with each regional rate being weighted in proportion to the population in the labour force in each region. - 1.04.06 The weighting for the calculation of the Living Wage is based on the 2011 Census, on the distribution of the population in the labour force\.
+- 1.04.03 To take account of the variations in these costs around the country, the Living Wage calculations define four regions, differentiating the MESL expenditure need for each. - 1.04.04 The four Living Wage regions are: - Dublin Dublin City & Suburbs, and other towns in Dublin County - Cities The City & Suburbs of Cork, Galway, Limerick & Waterford - Towns All towns with a population of 5,000 and above (excluding those towns in Dublin) - Rural / Rest of Ireland All towns & villages with a population of under 5,000 and all other rural areas - 1.04.05 To produce a single national rate, the results of the calculations for the four regions are averaged to produce a single rate for the country; with each regional rate being weighted in proportion to the population in the labour force in each region. - 1.04.06 The weighting for the calculation of the Living Wage is based on the 2011 Census, on the distribution of the population in the labour force.
+The relevant Census 2016 data was not available at the time of calculating the 2017 Living Wage rate.

 The calculation of the regional weightings is presented in Table 1.04-1, page 4.

-\ CSO (2012) CD305: Population Aged 15 Years and Over by Principal Economic Status, Sex, Towns with a Population of over 1,500 and Census Year.
+^{} CSO (2012) CD305: Population Aged 15 Years and Over by Principal Economic Status, Sex, Towns with a Population of over 1,500 and Census Year.